rubenwardy/minetest_modding_book/en/chapters/nodes_items_crafting.md

 })
 {% endhighlight %}

-Item definitions like the one seen above are usually made up of a unique [item string](#item-strings) and a definition table.
-The definition table contains attributes which affect the behaviour of the item.

 ### Foods

-Foods are items that cure health.
-To create a food item you need to define the on_use property like this:
+Foods are items which restore health.
+To create a food item you need to define the on_use property of the item:

 {% highlight lua %}
 minetest.register_craftitem("mymod:mudpie", {